agude/agude.github.io/_books/pandoras_star.md

 the universe feel big, but also means that sometimes it's hundreds and hundreds of pages before you return to a story thread that ended on a cliffhanger.
 The various plot lines all feel related although you can't see exactly how yet.
-The ending is abrupt, but that's because <span class="book-title">Pandora's Star</span> is the first half of the series, which is concludes in {% include book_link.html title="Judas Unchained" %}.
+The ending is abrupt, but that's because <cite class="book-title">Pandora's Star</cite> is the first half of the series, which is concludes in {% include book_link.html title="Judas Unchained" %}.